amallek/ute/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
+By contributing, you agree that your contributions will be licensed under the [GPL3](./LICENSE).

 ## Protocol Reference